wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-receipt-processing/includes/4-create-workflow.md

-Often times you can find yourself with a large quantity of receipts to process.
+Often you can find yourself with a large quantity of receipts to process.
 An automated workflow can save you a considerable amount of time by scanning each receipt for you automatically in the background.

 ### Create a new flow